krusve/krusve.github.io/_posts/2022-11-12-wargames-bandit3.md

 	* NOTE: This level requires you to create your own first shell-script.
 This is a very big step and you should be proud of yourself when you beat this level!
 	* NOTE 2: Keep in mind that your shell script is removed once executed, so you may want to keep a copy around…

 We see that the script /usr/bin/cronjob_bandit24.sh first executes and then removes all files in the directory /var/spool/$myname/foo.
-So I put a script in the directory that outputs the password to our own tmp dir.
+So I put a script in the directory that outputs the password to our tmp dir.
-Remember to set the directory and file permissions, so that this process is able to execute and write to the directory/file!
+Remember to set the directory and file permissions, so that this process can execute and write to the directory/file!

 ```bash
 bandit23@bandit:~$ ls /etc/cron.d